Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Management-Resources.md

-The module then goes onto configure Deploy if Not Exist policies to enable features within Log Analytics and Sentinel including but not limited to:
+The module then goes onto configure DeployIfNotExists policies to enable features within Log Analytics and Sentinel including but not limited to:
 * enabling monitoring for arc
 * enabling monitoring for vms